Boreal toad: Diet

-Being omnivorous, boreal toads feed on a wide variety of insects and invertebrates as well as aquatic and non-aquatic plants.
+Being omnivorous, boreal toads feed on a wide variety of insects and other invertebrates as well as aquatic and non-aquatic plants.
 Their diet includes grasshoppers, beetles, flies, detritus, algae, and mosquitos.

 Reproduction

-The breeding season is usually from May to Late July and occurs in marshes and still waters.
-Females on average lay about 3,000 to 8,000 eggs.
-The tadpoles take around two months to develop and are usually black in color.
-Survival of tadpoles to metamorphosis has been shown to be higher in aquatic environments with high trout presence, low chytrid fungus presence, and in non-permanent spawning pools.
-Trout presence decreases predation by aquatic insects, lower chytrid fungus concentrations help tadpoles through their highest vulnerability life-stage, and ephemeral spawning pools are warmer, leading to faster and larger tadpole growth.
+The breeding season is usually from May to late July and occurs in marshes and still waters.
+Females lay on average about 3,000 to 8,000 eggs.
+The tadpoles take around two months to develop and are usually black.
+Survival of tadpoles to metamorphosis is higher in aquatic environments with high trout presence, low chytrid fungus presence, and in non-permanent spawning pools.
+Trout presence decreases predation by aquatic insects, lower chytrid fungus concentrations help tadpoles through their most vulnerable life-stage, and ephemeral spawning pools are warmer, leading to faster and larger tadpole growth.

 Chytrid fungus

-The chytrid fungus (Batrachochytrium dendrobatidis) causes a skin disease in many species of amphibian.
-It is spread mainly via contact with an aquatic habitat that is high in chytrid fungus load or with exposure to an infected individual, but it affects amphibians' by feeding off of the keratin produced by the amphibian, which causes keratosis.
-Keratosis then can either suffocate the amphibian, or cause it to go into cardiac arrest.
-This can be detrimental to amphibians because it inhibits their ability to absorb water and electrolytes.
-In Boreal Toads, the effects of the chytrid fungus are highly variable, with some populations experiencing total extirpation due to exposure and others experiencing a chronic disease cycle in which low transmission rates lead to a 5% year to year population decrease.
+The chytrid fungus (Batrachochytrium dendrobatidis) causes a skin disease in many amphibian species.
+It is spread mainly via either contact with aquatic habitats that are high in chytrid fungus load or exposure to infected individuals, but it affects amphibians by feeding on the keratin they produce, which causes keratosis.
+Keratosis can be detrimental to amphibians because it inhibits their ability to absorb water and electrolytes.
+This can cause the amphibian to either suffocate or to go into cardiac arrest.

+The effects of the chytrid fungus on boreal toad populations are highly variable, with some populations experiencing total extirpation due to exposure and others experiencing a chronic disease cycle in which low transmission rates lead to a 5% year-to-year population decrease.
 These differences in effect are due to complex host-pathogen relationships between the chytrid fungus, the toads, aquatic environment, temperature, population size, and elevation.
-As climate change shifts all of these variables, the chytrid fungus is expected to be a stronger presence in many Boreal Toad populations.
+As climate change shifts all of these variables, the chytrid fungus is expected to be a stronger presence in many boreal toad populations.

 Reintroduction efforts

-Attempts to reintroduce Boreal Toads to both previously occupied and new locations has had mixed results.
+Attempts to reintroduce boreal toads to both previously occupied and new locations have had mixed results.
 In Colorado, almost all attempts at repatriation or translocation of mature individuals or eggs have failed.
-These studies have failed to result in a diverse age structure of mature adults, especially lacking in sexually mature individuals.
+These attempts have failed to result in a diverse age structure of mature adults, especially lacking in sexually mature individuals.
 However, more recent reintroduction attempts have proven successful with a mature individual translocation effort made in Utah in 2019 and a tadpole reintroduction effort made in Colorado in 2019 also.
-The success of these efforts is due to innovations made in their processes.
+These efforts have succeeded due to innovations made in their processes.
 In the Utah project, they utilized the benefits of small refugia-like population dynamics.
-Chytrid fungus is known to spread at much lower rates in smaller populations, so by introducing smaller amounts of toads to these isolated locations, the chytrid effect was lowered.
-In the Colorado project, the utilized a probiotic bath for the tadpoles called "Purple Rain" that strengthened the skin microbiome of the tadpoles, providing resistance to chytrid fungus.
+Chytrid fungus is known to spread at much lower rates in smaller populations, so by introducing smaller numbers of toads to these isolated locations, the chytrid effect was lowered.
+In the Colorado project, they utilized a probiotic bath for the tadpoles called "Purple Rain" that strengthened their skin microbiome, providing resistance to chytrid fungus.